• Skip to primary navigation

 Left side stitched

-6. Repeat the pinning and stitching with the right side of the rug.
+Step 6: Repeat the pinning and stitching on the right side of the rug.
 Then to ensure the rug will lie flat.
 Turn over the sewn sides of the rug and iron the seams open and flat.

 iron the seams open and flat

-7. Once both sides are stitched, lay them side by side an match up the edges.
+Step 7: Once both sides are stitched, lay them side by side and match up the edges.
 Then pin both right sides together and stitch.

 Chevron pieces lined up